OnurGumus/onurgumus.github.io/_posts/2021-02-15-The-tail-of-a-recursion.md

 the local variables.

 Whereas if we want some sort of data to remain even after we return from a function call stack won't help us since, the stack pointer will rewind and anything that is on the stack after the function returns will be considered as garbage.
-So for such cases, we use the heap area.
-Typically we as the runtime to create a new object and the runtime
+So for such cases, we use the heap area which is fairly large usually up to Terrabytes in a x64 system with virtual memory support.
+Typically we as the runtime to create a new object and the runtime puts it to some known location and return us a reference.
+Then either a Garbage Collector tracks those items in the heap or it becomes our duty to track them.

+When we make a function call, we have to to tell some details to the callee, such as the parameters passed and the return address which denotes where the callee should return when it is done.
+So we have to have a common protocol between the caller and callee.
+As a convention typically these parameters and return address are put into CPU registers and stack.
+For example, in x64, return address is pushed the stack and the first 4 parameters are sent to rcx,rdx,r8 and r9 registers
+(assuming they are not floating point) and if we have more than 4 parameters those extra parameters are also pushed to stack.
+And depending on the agreement between the caller and callee , either caller and callee cleans the stack when the call is done.

 ## The problems with recursion